aneasystone/github-trending/README.md

 ## All language

+* 【2025-10-30】[Beingpax / VoiceInk](https://github.com/Beingpax/VoiceInk) - Voice-to-text app for macOS to transcribe what you say to text almost instantly
 * 【2025-10-29】[spipm / Depixelization_poc](https://github.com/spipm/Depixelization_poc) - Depix is a PoC for a technique to recover plaintext from pixelized screenshots.
 * 【2025-10-27】[microsoft / agent-lightning](https://github.com/microsoft/agent-lightning) - The absolute trainer to light up AI agents.
 * 【2025-10-25】[isaac-sim / IsaacSim](https://github.com/isaac-sim/IsaacSim) - NVIDIA Isaac Sim™ is an open-source application on NVIDIA Omniverse for developing, simulating, and testing AI-driven robots in realistic virtual environments.